Ydeh22/dlplatforms/Food120/Readme.md

 The images of this dataset are collected with the Selenium image crawler.

 ### Prediction results from the deep learning platforms
 The [food_detection.xlsx ](food_detection.xlsx ) file contain the entire dataset and the output of the web-platform, which combines the capabilities of the four different deep learning platforms.

-- The first **1st sheet of the excel file**t contains the data of the first round of the experiment.
+- The **1st sheet of the excel file** contains the data of the first round of the experiment.
 120 uniqe images.
-- The Second **2nd sheet of the excel file** contains the data of the Second round of the experiment.
+- The **2nd sheet of the excel file** contains the data of the Second round of the experiment.
 120 uniqe images.

 ![food_detection.xlsx analysis](desc.png)
 **File description:**